grantjenks/python-sortedcontainers/docs/performance.rst

 significant impact on performance and a :doc:`load factor performance comparison<performance-load>` is also provided.

+Though these benchmarks exercise only one API repeatedly, an effort has also been made to simulate real-world workloads.
+The :doc:`simulated workload performance comparison<performance-workload>` contains examples with comparisons to other implementations, load factors, and runtimes.

 A couple final notes about the graphs below.
 Missing data indicates the benchmark either took too long or failed.
 The set operations with tiny, small, medium, and large variations indicate the size of the container involved in the